Link Search Menu Expand Document

 Group Price

-- [SourceProduct]: group on the Tag name of the product cluster.
+• [SourceProduct]: group on the Tag name of the Product Category.

-- [Meta: Text]: group on a text metadata field from the meta data of a purchase.
+• [Meta: Text]: group on one or more text metadata field from the metadata of a purchase.

-- [Meta: Number]: group on a number metadata field from the meta data of a purchase.
+• [Meta: Number]: group on one or more number metadata field from the metadata of a purchase.

-- [Meta: Date]: group on a date metadata field from the meta data of a purchase.
+• [Meta: Date]: group on one or more date metadata field from the metadata of a purchase.

-- To correctly Group by a metadata field, the type and the correct key must be known and used in the rule.
+• To Group By a metadata field, the type and the correct key must be known and used in the rule.

 Figure Pricing Rules 10: Example metadata fields